Pragmatic theory of information: Measuring the pragmatic information content with an agent-model of the receiver

 (2) elaborated messages can be reduced to the agents action, reducing the information content when the receiver understands and can execute actions more powerful than the encoding calls for.

 The transformation achieves the three rules mentioned above (EQ, SAME, DIFF).

-The action of the agent can be taken as just 'updating its knowledge store" and the actual decision by the agent, optimizing the result, is modeled separately, as, for example, done in Weinberg's approach.
+The action of the agent can be taken as just 'updating its knowledge store" and the actual decision by the agent, optimizing the result, is modeled separately, as, for example, done in Weinberger's approach.